linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/14 The Black-Scholes Formula.md

 If we buy a call option and sell it prior to expiration, profit will depend upon the changes in the stock price and time to expiration.
 Table 3 shows the Black-Scholes value of a call option for five different stock prices at four different times to expiration.
 By varying the stock price for a given time to expiration, keeping everything else the same, we are able to graph the value of the call.

-Figure 7 plots Black-Scholes call prices for stock prices ranging from  $20 to$ 60, including the values in Table 3.
+Figure 7 plots Black-Scholes call prices for stock prices ranging from  $20 to $60, including the values in Table 3.
 Notice that the value of the option prior to expiration is a smoothed version of the value of the option at expiration.

 The payoff diagram depicted in Figure 7 does not take into account the original cost of the option.
 We compute profit by subtracting from the value of the option at each stock price the original cost of the position, plus interest.[11]
 For example, if we buy a 1-year option and hold it for 9 months, the resulting profit diagram is the payoff for a 3-month option less the original cost plus interest of the 1-year option.
-The "held 9 months" line in the bottom panel of Figure 7 is thus the "3 months" line from the top panel less  $6.674 =$ 6.285e $^{0.08 \times 0.75}$ .
+The "held 9 months" line in the bottom panel of Figure 7 is thus the "3 months" line from the top panel less  $6.674 = $6.285e $^{0.08 \times 0.75}$ .

 Example 9.
 The 1-year option in Table 3 costs \$6.285 at a stock price of \$40.
 If after 1 day the stock price is still \$40, the value of the option will have fallen to \$6.274, and the 1-day holding period profit is $6.274 - $6.285 × e^0.08/365 = -\$0.012.
 This loss reflects the theta of the option.
 If the stock price were to increase to \$42, the option premium would increase to \$7.655, and the 1-day holding period profit would be $7.655 - $6.285 × e^0.08/365 = \$1.369.